MRCToxBioinformatics/Proteomics_data_analysis/index.md

 ## Course materials

-The fist part of the course is broken into sections for different 'flavours' of quantitative bottom-up proteomics by Mass-spectrometry.
+The first part of the course is broken into sections for different 'flavours' of quantitative bottom-up proteomics by Mass-spectrometry.
 Each section contains a subsection covering:

 - Data processing and QC which starts from the Proteome Discoverer (PD)